-When Myles Borne was signed to a developmental deal by WWE earlier this year, people were fast to point out that he looked a LOT like a young Randy Orton, but it turns out there’s actually something much more special about him than that.
+When Myles Borne was signed to a developmental deal by WWE in March 2022, people were fast to point out that he looked a LOT like a young Randy Orton, but it turns out there’s actually something much more special about him than that.

-Up until the September 23, 2022 episode of NXT Level Up, we’d never heard Borne speak, despite him having competed in six matches on the show this year prior to his seventh on September 23.
+Up until the September 23, 2022 episode of NXT Level Up, we’d never heard Borne speak, despite him having competed in six matches on the show earlier that year prior to his seventh on September 23.

 On that September 23 edition of Level Up, Borne actually had a backstage interview ahead of his match against Andre Chase, and people who saw/heard it would have noticed he was speaking with some kind of impediment.

 His interview prompted some research and it turns out Borne, real name David Bostian, was born with a condition called “persistent pulmonary hypertension of the newborn (PPHN)” – as stated in an article by Wilmington Star-News from about 10 years ago when Bostian was only 14.

 PPHN is a condition in which blood doesn’t flow correctly to the lungs meaning blood can’t pick up oxygen and carry it to the rest of the body.
 Bostian flatlined twice on a five-minute flight to hospital and his parents were told he only had a 20% chance to live.

 PPHN is treatable, but one of the side effects of the treatment is hearing impairment.
 The treatment ended up making Bostian deaf.

 Amazingly, because Bostian couldn’t hear, he had innately learned to lip-read at two years old, which was discovered during some hearing tests with a speech therapist.
 His mother Bobbi said: